-Learning Goals Objectives Assessment (YES with details or NO) Our graduates will be effective communicators.
-1.1.
-Our students will produce quality business and research-oriented documents.
-Problem sets Term paper 1.2.
+Learning Goals Objectives Assessment (YES with details or NO) 1.
+Our graduates will be 1.1.
+Our students will produce quality Problem sets effective communicators. business and research-oriented documents.
+Term paper 1.2.
 Students are able to professionally present their ideas and also logically explain and defend their argument.
 Presentation 2.
-Our graduates will be skilled in team work and leadership.
-2.1.
-Students will be able to lead and participate in group for projects, discussion, and presentation.2.2.
+Our graduates will be 2.1.
+Students will be able to lead and Presentation skilled in team work and participate in group for projects, discussion, Participation and leadership. and presentation. class discussion 2.2.
 Students will be able to apply leadership theories and related skills.
-Presentation Participation and class discussion Presentation 5.
-Our graduates will be skilled in problem-solving and critical thinking.
-5.1.
-Our students will have a good understanding of fundamental theories in their fields.
-Lectures and Presentation 5.2.
-Our students will be prepared to face problems in various business settings and find solutions.
-Problem sets Presentation 5.3.
-Our students will demonstrate competency in critical thinking.
-Problem sets Presentation
+Presentation 5.
+Our graduates will be 5.1.
+Our students will have a good Lectures and skilled in problem- solving and critical understanding of fundamental theories in their fields.
+Presentation thinking.
+5.2.
+Our students will be prepared to face Problem sets problems in various business settings and find solutions.
+Presentation 5.3.
+Our students will demonstrate Problem sets competency in critical thinking.
+Presentation